Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 You're also wanting midweight (for insulation) yet moisture wicking fabric.

-So many questions about the hiking mid layer of your layering system!
+So many questions about the best womens mid layer for hiking!

 For cooler weather, I turn to merino wool with a zip neck so I can regulate my temperature according to the amount of work I'm putting in on the trail.